armandombi/PokedexApi/README.md

 ### Prerequisites

 To run this code on your machine you will need to have the following installed:
+- Git to download the code, this tool can be downloaded [here](https://git-scm.com/downloads)
 - Latest version of Docker, which can be downloaded [here](https://docs.docker.com/get-docker/)
 - .Net Core 5, which can be downloaded [here](https://dotnet.microsoft.com/download)
 - A web browser such as Chrome, Edge, Firefox, etc.